Desktop and personal computing

 How to use Remote Labs

 Remote Labs is a website that provides live availability of the computers in the University labs.
 Before you can connect your own computer to a lab computer using Remote Labs, there are some steps you need to take.
+Not all applications are available to everyone – your course will determine which applications you have access to.
+For details of the apps you can access, contact your Course Organiser.

 On this page are details of software applications available for remote access at the University of Edinburgh.